wordofwarning/wordofwarning.org/current/2018-springsummer/proto-type/index.md

 rootpath: "../../../"

 # ABOUT THE SHOW - GENERIC
-artist: "Proto-type<br>Theater" # the name of the artist or company
+artist: "Proto-type Theater" # the name of the artist or company
 show: "The Audit" # the name of the show
-artist_size: 2
+artist_size: 3
 show_size: 1
 header_image: "header_audit.jpg"
 season: "Proto-type Theater 28|2|2018"